 The Enable Alliance will be using distance learning to address service with vulnerable populations and skills to be considered field ready.

 Preparation for field experience also may include technical training, such as using mobile connectivity devices or mobile power solutions.

-Planning for field experiences in 2018 is underway.
+Planning for field experiences is underway.
 It may include opportunities in Europe, the Middle East and Africa, the Asia/Pacific region and Central and South America.